glaunay/mongodet/README.md

 ## Run the project

-Locating at root of this project, run the following command line:
+Locating at root of this project, run the following command line in Node.js:

 ```
 node app.js